xarlomi/using_Kaggle-API/README.md

 # using_Kaggle-API
-Use the kaggle API to download datasets
+Use the kaggle API to submitting to a competition